-One of the most important parts of the planning process for me is the final meeting.
-About a month before the wedding day, I sit down with the bride and groom and we go over the final questionnaire.
-This questionnaire gives me all the details of their wedding day, so that (hopefully) nothing will surprise me on the wedding day.
+One of the most important parts of the planning process for me is the final questionnaire.
+About two months before the wedding day, I send my couple an online form to fill out so that I will have all the details of their wedding day.

 What are some of the most important details for me to know?

 -Names and contact numbers for the best man, maid of honor, and wedding coordinator - The bride and groom aren't going to be answering their phones on the wedding day, so I need to know who to call if we need to get in touch with them.

 -Special events throughout the day - Is unity sand a part of the ceremony?
 Is the bridal party doing a choreographed dance?
-Will there be a staged exit from either the ceremony or the reception?
+Will there be a bubble exit from the ceremony or the reception?

 -Each family group for the family portraits - Taking the family portraits can be a time-consuming portion of the day, but these images are so critical for the couple to have, especially when relatives travel from all over the globe to share in their wedding day.
 Having a complete list ahead of time ensures that we won't forget anyone in the busyness of the day and that I'll have the names of any missing individuals so they can be found as quickly as possible.
 I also ask about sensitive family situations so the whole process runs smoothly.

--Special or meaningful details - I want to know if the bride is carrying her grandmother's handkerchief or if a piece of jewelry was borrowed from a relative.
+-Special or meaningful details - I want to know if the bride is carrying her grandmother's handkerchief or if she's wearing the bracelet that her sister wore on her wedding day.
 Or if the card box was the same one that was used at the groom's parents' wedding.
-Or if the bride has a monogram stitched inside her gown as her "something blue."
+Or if a monogram is stitched inside her gown as her "something blue."
 If I don't know about these important details ahead of time, I might not even see them on the wedding day.